sebdehne/dehnes.com/posts/2021-03-31-DehneEVSE.md

    - Arduino based - easy to program
    - use IP/TCP to connect to the server via WiFi and keep connection alive (re-connect if timeout)
    - listen for events from the car and the server simultaneously
-   - upon state change from the EV, push notification the server immediately
+   - upon state change from the EV, push notification to the server immediately
-   - handle the following type of requests from the server:
+   - handle the following types of requests from the server:
        - get all data
        - install new firmware: over-the-air firmware upgrades
        - switch on/off contactor